-I had a medical abortion with bpas at 7 weeks 1 day.
+I am 30 years old and had a medical abortion with BPAS at 7 weeks 1 day.

 I rang the number on the website and gave my details (crying the entire time) the lady was super friendly and understanding and promptly booked me a consultation appointment which was confirmed via e-mail for the following Thursday.

 When I arrived, there was only one other person in the waiting room, everything was clean and I didn't feel uncomfortable at all, in fact I felt privileged that I lived somewhere that allowed freedom of choice and thought about those who were not so fortunate.

 At the consultation I met with two lovely ladies, the first talked me though all my options and gave me a finger prick blood test to determine if I had a positive or negative blood group.

 I then went to see a nurse who gave me an ultrasound scan and dated me to 6 weeks and 1 day.
 I asked to see the scan, she printed me some pictures so I could take them home to show my husband as he wanted to be included throughout the process.
 I didn't find seeing the picture hard as it didn't really look like anything recognisable.
 The nurse explained that my baby would only be the size of a grain of rice.

 She gave me a BPAS booklet and information and booked me in for two appointments on the Thursday and Friday the following week to take the tablets, she told me that if I changed my mind then I could cancel my appointments or even change my mind on the day.
 I liked feeling so in control and that I had options.